dylans0ng/dylans0ng.github.io/_posts/2022-08-31-your-new-blog-post.md

-# My SQL Progress Throughout the Summer
+# My SQL Progress Throughout the Summer (Part 1)

 ## Introduction
-As summer comes to an end, I want to recount all the things that I've learned, specifically for a language called SQL.
+As summer comes to an end, I want to recount all the things that I've learned, specifically for a language called SQL, which allows a user to communicate with a database.
 I started learning SQL in the beginning of the summer because, next to Excel, it is one of the most in-demand skills that are required to become a data scientist.
 I've been using this Udemy course called "The Complete SQL Bootcamp 2022: Go from Zero to Hero" that has helped me learn and practice the essential SQL concepts.
-I want to provide a quick summary, or cheat sheet, of what I've learned from the course so that you can refer to this post that could help you in the next query that you make!
+I want to provide a quick summary, or cheat sheet, of some important keywords that you can use for the SELECT statement!
+This is a Part 1 of my post, and I will create a Part 2 in the future covering creating and modifying a table, so stay tuned for that!

-Anyways, without furtherado, here is a recap of what I've learned about SQL:
+Anyways, without furtherado, here is a recap of what I've learned about the SELECT statement:

 ---

-## What is SQL?
-SQL stands for Structured Query Language, and it is a language that allows a user to communicate with a database, which is a system that can store massive amounts of data.

----

-## Fundamental Statements of SQL
+## All About the SELECT Statement

 ### The SELECT Statement
 The SELECT keyword is the bread and butter for writing queries.
 It is very simple yet powerful.
 You can do so many things with the SELECT statement, but I will save those for later.